Asiatic Lions of India

 What does Asiatic Lion eat?

 Highly social in behavior these Loins are limited to smaller pride.
 They generally do not travel and feed together.
-Rather, they associate with each other to the limited time interval at the mating season.
+Rather, they associate with each other to the limited time interval during the mating season.

 Hunting is a general cooperative activity among their other behavior but the male Asiatic lions or the old adult lions rarely take part.
 They possess small pride.
 It is their choice to mostly hunt at night.